 Where and How to Cut

 On any given stem, there will be a “softwood” section and a “hardwood” section.
-The soft wood will be lighter in color and have a flexible stem.
+The softwood will be lighter in color and have a flexible stem.
 This is the new growth.
 New growth will root out more easily than old growth.

 Root Out the Cuttings

-In a glass of water:
+In a Glass of Water:

 You can also plant your cuttings directly in pots with growing medium.
 Use a soilless growing medium (the same kind you use for seed starting) for the cuttings.
 To speed up the rooting process, you can dip the stems in rooting hormone before you pot them up.
-Once potted, water the cuttings in and cover with a plastic zip bag.
+Once potted, water the cuttings and cover with a plastic zip bag.
 The cuttings will root in 3-4 weeks.

-The cuttings need to remain moist but not too wet.
+The cuttings need to remain moist, but not too wet.
 Every couple of days, remove the plastic cover and turn it inside out to remove the condensation.
 Water only if the soil is dry or the water in the glass jar is below the stems.
 Keep the new cuttings away from heat and direct sunlight.
 The plastic acts as a mini-greenhouse for the herbs; you do not want them to get too warm or they’ll cook.
-Once the herbs have rooted, you can transfer them to your garden or a bigger pot.
+Once the herbs have rooted, you can transfer them to your garden or to a bigger pot.